perfoon/Abandoned-Spaceship-Godot-Demo/README.md

 1. Download the project
 2. Open the project.godot with Godot 4.0
 3. Run the Main.scene (default scene)
-4. WASD to move, hold SHFIT for sprinting, ESC to open menu
+4. WASD to move, hold SHIFT for sprinting, ESC to open menu

 ![Screenshot](Screenshots/Screenshot3.jpg)